 being said brazenly to the world via Live TV).

 Along similar lines, it's futile for conspiracy believers to continue

 to think that it is Oswald we see in the doorway of the Book Depository

-in the famous assassination picture taken by James Altgens, when it is
+in this famous assassination picture taken by James Altgens, when